-- The FY 2016 recurring sources of funds have been re-estimated and are projected to be \$502,264 or 0.6% less than original budget.
-These re-estimates are used as the base for the future year projections. - Ad Valorem taxes are projected to increase by 3% each year in FY 17 and 18 and then increase by 2% each year thereafter. - Franchise Fees are expected to change as follows: - Telecommunications 3% annual decrease (due to the loss of land lines) - Natural Gas 1% annual increase - Electricity and Solid Waste no change - Cable 3% annual increase - Sales taxes are projected to increase by 2% each year. - Fines and forfeitures are projected to increase by 1% annually. - Investment income is projected to increase 5% per year. - All other revenue types are estimated to have no growth. - Leased Vehicle Taxation In response to concern expressed this year regarding the taxation of leased vehicles, staff has prepared additional information on leased vehicle taxation.
+- The FY 2017 recurring sources of funds have been re-estimated and are projected to be \$1,391,729 or 1.5% less than original budget with more than half the shortfall being in Fines and Forfeitures.
+These re-estimates are used as the base for the future year projections. - Ad Valorem taxes are projected to increase by 6% in FY 2018, 2% in FY 2019 and then increase by 1% each year thereafter. - Franchise Fees are expected to change as follows: - Telecommunications 3% annual decrease - Natural Gas 1% annual increase - Electricity and Solid Waste no change - Cable 3% annual decrease - Sales taxes are projected to increase by 2% each year. - Fines and forfeitures are projected in FY 2018 to recover to approximately 97.6% of FY 2016 actual revenues and then increase by 1% annually. - Investment income is projected to increase 5% per year. - All other revenue types are estimated to have no growth. - Leased Vehicle Taxation In response to concern expressed this year regarding the taxation of leased vehicles, staff has prepared additional information on leased vehicle taxation.
 The multi-year projections assume all leased vehicles will continue to be subject to ad valorem taxation.